traud/asterisk-amr/README.md

 D.  (Windows Phone 8) [Linphone](http://www.windowsphone.com/s?appId=99661466-8c5c-489b-a567-569c1f480d29)

 On ingress, this module supports the octet-aligned mode and the bandwidth-efficient mode.
 Currently on egress, only the bandwidth-efficient mode is advertised when transcoding.
 However, if the originating party supports AMR, its mode is passed transparently.
 Because Linphone supports only the octet-aligned mode, but does not honor the line fmtp in SDP, the mode is not negotiated correctly and ingress calls create distorted audio in Linphone.
 This bug is reported to the Linphone team.
 However, these VoIP/SIP clients offer G.722 and Opus, which should be used for wide-band audio instead.
 G.722 transcoding is build into Asterisk already.
-Opus can be [added as transcoding module …](http://github.com/seanbright/asterisk-opus/)
+Opus can be [added as transcoding module…](http://github.com/seanbright/asterisk-opus/)

 Actually, this repository was created for Nokia Mobile Phones which support AMR (since the year 2006) and AMR-WB (since the year 2009) in VoIP/SIP, like: